-We draw your attention to Note 3a of the accompanying financial statements that describe that on October 11, 2014, Latina Offshore Limited, the Parent company, issued an International Bond.
-As of December 31, 2022, the outstanding balance is \$277,379.
-The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt, see Note 10.
+We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Limited, the Parent company, issued an International Bond.
+As of December 31, 2023, the outstanding balance is \$205,493.
+The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.